cliffhall/node-multi-server-chat/README.md

 the user was connected to the server instance and sent the message, the message will also be forwarded to any peers known to have a connection to that user.

-Since every server instance knows the users connected to all its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.
+Since every server instance knows which users are connected to each of its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.

 ## Setup